 The 2021 NRI Roadmap is now available.
 To find the 2021 Roadmap and information on its development, visit the 2021 National Research Infrastructure Roadmap page.

-A Research Infrastructure Investment Plan (RIIP) provides specific funding for a set of projects that will meet Australia’s research infrastructure needs.
+The department’s investments in NRI provide specific funding for projects that will meet Australia’s research infrastructure needs.

-Research infrastructure needs are identified in the most recent Roadmap.
-Sometimes, new needs arise in between Roadmaps, and these can also receive funding in a RIIP.
+Investment is focussed on infrastructure needs identified in Roadmaps, though sometimes new needs arise in between Roadmaps and these can also receive funding.

 National Collaborative Research Infrastructure Strategy (NCRIS)